-The Bureau of Labor Statistics Occupational Outlook Handbook predicts that employment of occupational therapists is projected to grow 24 percent from 2016 to 2026, much faster than the average for all occupations.
+The Bureau of Labor Statistics Occupational Outlook Handbook predicts that employment of occupational therapists is projected to grow 29 percent from 2016 to 2026, much faster than the average for all occupations.
 This is based on the general population growth and the increasing demand for services for those aged 75 years and older who are requiring occupational therapy services to improve their quality of life.
 In addition, emerging practice areas for occupational therapists, for example, in such areas as driver rehabilitation and fall prevention, continue to develop.
 Occupational therapists are employed in diverse settings including but not limited to: hospitals, schools, rehabilitation facilities, long-term care facilities, home health care, and in areas of prevention and wellness.
-Occupational Therapy is rated the 9th best job in health care and 14th best job overall by US News and World Report (2014).
-In 2012, Forbes identified a master of occupational therapy as a top degree to pursue employment.
+Occupational Therapy was rated the 13th best job overall by US News and World Report (2019) 100 Best Jobs and Glassdoor’s 50 Best Jobs in America 2019 identified occupational therapy as #4.

 There are two routes of entry to the occupational therapy degree.
 Student applicants are integrated into one cohort once admitted into the program.
 Please carefully review the tracks below to identify which option fits you.

 Option 1 - Master of Occupational Therapy (MOT)